SilkyChickn/CoreEngine/README.md

 [![vecmath][vecmath-img]][vecmath-url]
 [![license][license-img]](LICENSE)

 CoreEngine is a LightWeight Java Game Library (LWJGL) framework.
 Its a simple to use OpenGL game engine with several features.
+You can use this engine to create your own games (see [license](LICENSE)), but it's mostly a support, for people who want to write their own game engine.
+I would be glad, if someone gets inspired by my implementations.

 ## Getting Started